 We finance our operations in Europe and certain locations in Asia in local currencies, and accordingly, these subsidiaries utilize the local currency as their functional currency.
 For those subsidiaries where the local currency is the functional currency, assets and liabilities in the consolidated balance sheets have been translated at the rate of exchange as of the balance sheet date.
 Translation adjustments do not impact the results of operations and are reported as a separate component of stockholders' equity.
-With the general weakening of the U.S. dollar during 2006 through 2008, this translation of these subsidiaries' financial statements into U.S. dollars has resulted in a significant increase in the translation adjustment recorded in accumulated other comprehensive income on our consolidated balance sheet.
-As the U.S. dollar modestly strengthened in the third and fourth quarters of 2008, we saw a moderate decrease in the translation adjustment recorded in accumulated other comprehensive income on our consolidated balance sheet.
-See Note 10 to our consolidated financial statements.

 For those subsidiaries where the local currency is the functional currency, revenues and expenses are translated at the average exchange rate for the year.
 While the translation of revenues and expenses into U.S. dollars does not directly impact the consolidated statement of operations, the translation effectively increases or decreases the U.S. dollar equivalent of revenues generated and expenses incurred in those foreign currencies.
-As a result of the general weakening of the U.S. dollar versus several foreign currencies, the translation of foreign currency revenues and expenses into U.S. dollars has significantly increased reported revenues and expenses during the years ended December 31, 2008 and 2007 compared to prior years.
+The dollar generally was stronger in the year ended December 31, 2009 compared to the prior year, with the translation of foreign currency revenues and expenses into U.S. dollars decreasing reported revenues and expenses versus the comparable prior year periods.